Fujifilm X-T2 vs Olympus E-M1

 - More modern: Reflects 2 years and 9 months of technical progress since the E-M1 launch.

-Reasons to prefer the Olympus OM-D E-M1:
+Advantages of the Olympus OM-D E-M1:

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More affordable: Was released into a lower priced segment (13 percent cheaper at launch).